25 Amazing Facts About Science for School Assembly.

 Environmental Science and Sustainability!

-Environmental science relates to a branch of science that deals with the relationship between the biotic and abiotic components of the environment and mainly deals with advanced sustainability.
+Environmental science is a branch of science that examines the relationship between living and non-living parts of the environment and mainly emphasizes advanced sustainability.

 Climate Change Facts!

-According to NASA, the global temperature has risen by about 1.2 degrees Celsius since the late 19th century due to human activities.
-This warming trend causes extreme weather patterns, urging us to take action toward sustainability.
+According to NASA, the global temperature has risen about 1.2 degrees Celsius since the late 19th century because of human activities.
+This warming trend causes extreme weather patterns, urging us to act for sustainability.

 Renewable Energy Sources!